borisdev/resume/resume_monster.md

 ### Lead Analytic Endpoint Engineer at Sight Machine, 2018-2021

-The Sight Machine is a manufacturing analytics company.
+The Sight Machine product is a performance dashboard tool for process engineers at factories.

 - To get the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/),